grantcarthew/node-rethinkdb-job-queue/WORKLOG.md

 Need tests for the following;
 queue-change
 queue
+job-parse + clean tests

 Consider a function to remove jobs after a time period (week? month?
 6 months?)

-Name all functions exported

-Check enums...

-Check .emit(
+Consider enable/disable changefeed.

-Check database return values (prevent the change/update results from being returned to the user)

-check array return types

-check for more places to add logs
+Check database return values (prevent the change/update results from being returned to the user) check array return types check for more places to add logs

+## Final Checks

+-   Name all functions
+-   Check enums usage
+-   Check index usage
-Search for "TODO" in code
+-   Search for "TODO"

-DOCUMENTATION!!!!
-LOTS OF...